Guide

 Electronic Benefit Verification

 Utilizing an electronic benefit verification tool can significantly speed up your insurance eligibility game.
 Wouldn’t that be a relief?
-And because these solutions integrate with your EMR, you can say goodbye to the manually entering insurance information into a patient’s record—and the transcription errors that can arise from this process, too, for that matter.
+And because these solutions integrate with your EMR, you can say goodbye to the manual process of entering insurance information into a patient’s record—and the transcription errors that can arise from this, too, for that matter.

 Outcomes Reporting